 Amazon Echo can help you run your business, but you'll need to start with skills.

 Alexa isn't just for the smart home.
-Amazon's smart assistant is on a roll, and it's starting to make its way into the business world.
-For example, Financialforce demonstrated how it could turn an Amazon Echo into a smart office aide that can fetch expense reports and other important business documents with just a few voice commands.
-If you're intrigued about the idea of a command-powered office, here are some key details to know.
+Amazon's smart assistant is on a roll, gradually making its way into the business world.
+FinancialForce demonstrated how it could turn an Amazon Echo into a smart office aide that can fetch expense reports and other important business documents with just a few voice commands.
+If you're intrigued about the idea of a command-powered office, here are some key things you could do with Alexa.

-Amazon compensates developers for top-performing and engaging voice apps across a half-dozen categories.
-The program started just paying out for high-quality games, but now that program extends to education and reference, food and drink, health and fitness, lifestyle, music and audio and productivity.
-The company doesn't do a great job of describing what it means by engaging, but it does say it's looking for 'voice-first' apps that are unique and feature fresh content.
-Note: The dollar amounts aren't astronomical, with the best skill has earned $5,000, but the 300th skill would get about $100.
+Amazon compensates developers for top-performing and engaging voice apps across half a dozen categories.
+The program pays out for high-quality games, but now that program extends to education and reference, food and drink, health and fitness, lifestyle, music and audio, and productivity apps.
+The company doesn't do a great job of describing what it means by engaging, but it does say it's looking for "voice-first" apps that are unique and feature fresh content.
+The dollar amounts aren't astronomical, with the best skill earning $5,000, but the 300th skill would get about $100.
 The company is also giving away Amazon Web Services promotional credits.

 How to make a skill

 Making an Alexa skill is for those with developer experience, but there are several good tutorials that can walk you through the process.
 To get started, check out the Alexa developer site and grab the Alexa Skills Set.
 This has all the requisite APIs along with code tools, documentation and other resources for getting started.